jnozzi/cocoadev.com/markdown/SavingAndLoadingUIElements.md

 ----

 I looked at your source.
-You need to instanciate your General/OvalView in General/InterfaceBuilder: click on the classes tab, navigate to General/NSView>General/OvalView, select it, control-click and choose Instanciate General/OvalView in the contextual menu.
-Once done, you can see a custom view icon named General/OvalView in the instances tab.
+You need to instanciate your OvalView in InterfaceBuilder: click on the classes tab, navigate to NSView>OvalView, select it, control-click and choose Instanciate OvalView in the contextual menu.
+Once done, you can see a custom view icon named OvalView in the instances tab.

 PS: clean your target (shift-cmd-K or delete the Build folder that�s in your project folder) before putting your sources on line for download or the file will be very big (18,6Mb, 4,6 zipped; only 176kb, 32kb zipped once cleaned!!!).